VWO Testing

 Initially, experiment a lot by spending small amounts on many different types of offers and platforms.

-I learnt it the hard way, that averages are the most absurd data points.
+I learned it the hard way, that averages are the most absurd data points.

 Another thing I make sure of while spending at a website is to gather insights from the different sales reps I am speaking to.
 This helps me get a better perspective of their audience and the kind of ads that work best on their platform.
 The first question I usually ask is about their experience with other SaaS customers and what I can learn from it.
 Hat tip to Dean from StackExchange, who was kind enough to get on a call and explain so much!